micmejia/bible-dump/NKJV/Acts/Acts 26.md

 and when they had gone aside, they talked among themselves, saying, "This man is doing nothing deserving of death or chains."

 ###### 32
-Then Agrippa said to Festus, "This man might have been set free if he had not appealed to Caesar." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Acts 26:9 _against_ [^b]: Acts 26:17 _rescue_ [^c]: Acts 26:17 NU, M omit _now_ [^d]: Acts 26:18 _set apart_ [^e]: Acts 26:25 _out of my mind_
+Then Agrippa said to Festus, "This man might have been set free if he had not appealed to Caesar."